-- 2.14.1 Modalities for engagement of NGOs/ Trusts/Temples/Gurudwara/ Jails etc for serving of MDM through centralized kitchen. - 2.14.2 Whether NGOs/ Trust/Temples/Gurudwara/Jails etc s are serving meal in rural areas - 2.14.3 Maximum distance and time taken for delivery of food from centralized kitchen and school - 2.14.4 Measures taken to ensure delivery of hot cooked meals to schools - 2.14.5 Responsibility of receiving cooked meals at the schools from the centralized kitchen, - 2.14.6 Whether sealed/insulated containers are used for supply of meals to schools, - 2.14.7 Whether sealed containers are used for supply of meals to schools, - 2.14.8 Tentative time of delivery of meals at schools from centralized kitchen. - 2.14.9 Availability of weighing machines for weighing the cooked MDM at school level prepared at centralized kitchen. - 2.14.10 Testing of food samples at centralized kitchens - 2.14.11 Whether NGO/Trusts/Temples/Gurudwara/Jails etc is receiving grant from other organizations for the mid day meal.
-If so, the details thereof.

-2.15 Systems to ensure transparency, accountability in all aspects of programme implementation,

-- 2.15.1 Display of logo, entitlement of children and other information at a prominent visible place in school - 2.15.2 Dissemination of information through MDM website - 2.15.3 Provisions for community monitoring at school level i.e. Mother Roaster, Inspection register, - 2.15.4 Tasting of meals by community members, - 2.15.5 Conducting Social Audit - 2.15.5.1 Whether Social Audit has been carried out or not - 2.15.5.2 If no, in 2.15.5.1, reasons thereof.
+- 2.14.1 Modalities for engagement of NGOs/ Trusts/Temples/Gurudwara/ Jails etc for serving of MDM through centralized kitchen. - 2.14.2 Whether NGOs/ Trust/Temples/Gurudwara/Jails etc s are serving meal in rural areas - 2.14.3 Maximum distance and time taken for delivery of food from centralized kitchen and school - 2.14.4 Measures taken to ensure delivery of hot cooked meals to schools - 2.14.5 Responsibility of receiving cooked meals at the schools from the centralized kitchen, - 2.14.6 Whether sealed/insulated containers are used for supply of meals to schools, - 2.14.7 Tentative time of delivery of meals at schools from centralized kitchen. - 2.14.8 Availability of weighing machines for weighing the cooked MDM at school level prepared at centralized kitchen. - 2.14.9 Testing of food samples at centralized kitchens - 2.14.10 Whether NGO/Trusts/Temples/Gurudwara/Jails etc is receiving grant from other organizations for the mid day meal.
+If so, the details thereof. - 2.15 Systems to ensure transparency, accountability in all aspects of programme implementation, - 2.15.1 Display of logo, entitlement of children and other information at a prominent visible place in school - 2.15.2 Dissemination of information through MDM website - 2.15.3 Provisions for community monitoring at school level i.e. Mother Roaster, Inspection register, - 2.15.4 Tasting of meals by community members, - 2.15.5 Conducting Social Audit - 2.15.5.1 Whether Social Audit has been carried out or not - 2.15.5.2 If no, in 2.15.5.1, reasons thereof.